 (Originally published as a Lenten devotional for GAFCON in 2020)

-Coming on the day we celebrate Patrick, Bishop and Apostle to the Irish (461 AD), it may look as if I’m taking a detour from talking about the Suffering Church – but not really.
-We, as advocates for our persecuted brothers and sisters, can learn much from Bishop Patrick about spiritual warfare against “the cosmic powers over this present darkness,” and “against the spiritual forces of evil in the heavenly realms.”
+As advocates for our persecuted brothers and sisters, we can learn much from Bishop Patrick about spiritual warfare against “the cosmic powers over this present darkness,” and “against the spiritual forces of evil in the heavenly realms.”

 You may know of Patrick’s true story from his own powerful autobiography, his Confession.
 He tells how his conversion and relationship with Christ began.
 He was born in Britain, probably Scotland, around 385 AD, to Roman British parents.
 As a teenager, he was kidnapped by wild Irish ruffians and brought as a slave to (Northern) Ireland.
 He says: